team-dev-docs/devdocsprod-dev-docs/docs/use the dev-docs chrome extension.md

-  # Guide: Using the Dev-Docs Chrome Extension
+  # Generate Step-by-Step Guides with the Chrome Extension

 ## Step 1: Open the Extension